dm23aau/Project-on-EV-charging-Infrastrucure/README.md

 K-Means Clustering: Stations were clustered based on their usage patterns (kwhTotal, chargeTimeHrs, and distance).
 The Elbow method was used to determine the optimal number of clusters.

 ## Availability Prediction
-Feature Engineering: Availability data was created by resampling the sessions to hourly intervals and labeling hours as available or unavailable.
+-Feature Engineering: Availability data was created by resampling the sessions to hourly intervals and labeling hours as available or unavailable.
-Machine Learning Models: Convolutional Neural Networks (CNN), Random Forest, and Logistic Regression models were trained to predict station availability.
+-Machine Learning Models: Convolutional Neural Networks (CNN), Random Forest, and Logistic Regression models were trained to predict station availability.

 ## Model Evaluation
 -Accuracy: The performance of each model was evaluated using accuracy metrics.